Sundaresh95/PROMPT-ENGINEERING-EX-NO-1/README.md

 .
 Experiment:
 Develop a comprehensive report for the following exercises:

-## 1. Explain the foundational concepts of Generative AI.
+1. Explain the foundational concepts of Generative AI.
-Artificial Intelligence (AI) is a branch of computer science that enables machines to perform tasks that normally require human intelligence such as learning, reasoning, and decision-making.
-A major advancement in AI is Generative AI, which focuses on creating new content rather than just analyzing existing data.

-Generative AI has gained massive importance in recent years due to its ability to generate human-like text, realistic images, music, and even code.
-Technologies like ChatGPT and Gemini are examples of how powerful AI has become.

-This report explains the fundamentals of Generative AI, Large Language Models (LLMs), their architecture, applications, and future impact.

-## 2. 2024 AI tools.
+2. 2024 AI tools.
-Generative AI refers to systems that can create new data similar to the data they were trained on.

-# Key Concepts:
-# 2.1 Data Learning:

-Generative AI models learn patterns from large datasets such as books, images, and videos.

- ##2.2 Probability-Based Generation:

-These models predict the next element (word, pixel, etc.) based on probability.

-# 2.3 Neural Networks:

-Deep learning models simulate the human brain using layers of neurons.

-# 2.4 Training Process

-Input data is fed into the model
-Model learns patterns
-Outputs are generated
-#Example:

-If trained on English text, the model can generate meaningful sentences automatically.

-4. The Transformer Architecture in Generative AI and Its Applications
+3. The Transformer Architecture in Generative AI and Its Applications

-5. Impact of Scaling in Generative AI and LLMs
+4. Impact of Scaling in Generative AI and LLMs

-6. Explain what an LLM is and how it is built.
+5. Explain what an LLM is and how it is built.

 # Algorithm: Step 1: Define Scope and Objectives
 1.1 Identify the goal of the report (e.g., educational, research, tech overview)